apache/mxnet/docs/tutorials/python/module_to_gluon.md

 V) Exporting Models

-In the following section we will look at 1:1 mapping between the Module and the Gluon ways.
+In the following section we will look at 1:1 mappings between the Module and the Gluon ways of training a neural networks.

 ## I - Data Loading